 \section{Quantum flag manifolds and equivariant K-theory}

-In this section we will connect the results obtained in the previous section with quantum flag manifolds and equivariant K-theory.
+In this section we will connect the results obtained in the previous section with quantum flag manifolds and equivariant $K$-theory.
 First we show that the condition we assumed for the coefficients $c^m_n$ is precisely the condition for the matrices $\mathsf{P}$ and $\mathsf{Q}$ to descend to the appropriate quantum full flag manifolds.
-Secondly, we show that the projections built from the matrix units $\mathsf{M}^n_m$ and $\mathsf{N}^n_m$ belong to appropriate equivariant K-theory groups.
+Secondly, we show that the projections built from the matrix units $\mathsf{M}^n_m$ and $\mathsf{N}^n_m$ belong to appropriate equivariant $K$-theory groups.